-As deep learning network to solve PDEs becomes popular, there are mainly two different approaches; namely, the physics-informed neural networks (PINNs)~\cite{raissi2019}, and the deep Ritz method~\cite{weinan_2018}.
-The former one is introduced for function approximation and is trained by minimizing the mean squared error loss of the equation residual, and initial and boundary condition errors as well.
-The deep Ritz method, however, begins with solving the variational problem equivalent to the original PDE so the natural loss function in this framework is simply the energy functional.
-Both DNN approaches share the same major mesh-free advantage which is unlikely to have by using traditional numerical methods.
-As a result, the implementation of the deep neural network to solve problems on complex geometry~\cite{PFNN_2021} and in high-dimensional space ~\cite{Weinan_2018_2, DGM_2018} can be performed feasibly.
+As deep neural networks to solve PDEs become popular, there are mainly two different approaches; namely, the physics-informed neural networks (PINNs) by Raissi et al.~\cite{raissi2019} (also termed as DGM in \cite{DGM_2018}), and the deep Ritz method by E and Yu~\cite{weinan_2018}.
+Both methods use the neural network approximations for solutions of PDEs and share the mesh-free advantage which the popular traditional numerical methods are unlikely to have.
+The PINNs solve PDEs by minimizing the mean squared error loss of the equation residual, and the initial and boundary condition errors simultaneously.
+This kind of neural network approach can be dated back to Dissanayake and Phan-Thien~\cite{DP94}, where the authors used a small number of training points and a two-hidden-layer network to solve the linear and nonlinear Poisson equations in a two-dimensional square domain.
+Shortly after, a superposition of the boundary condition and neural network approximation was developed by Lagaris et al.~\cite{LLF98} to solve ordinary and partial differential equations in regular domains.
+The extension to solve boundary value problems in irregular domains by the synergy of a single hidden layer network and a radial basis function network (for exact satisfaction of the boundary condition) was also proposed in~\cite{LLP00}.
+On the other hand, the deep Ritz method begins with solving the variational problem equivalent to the original PDE, so the natural loss function in this framework is simply the energy functional.
+Recently, a penalty-free Ritz method was proposed in \cite{PFNN_2021} to solve a class of second-order boundary value problems in complex domains.